Samuel04-png/Aether/FIRESTORE_SETUP_COMPLETE.md

 - ✅ Only participants (inviter + invited user) can read
 - ✅ Only inviter can delete
 - ✅ Both can update (for accept/decline)

+### User Directory (`/userDirectory/{userId}`)
+- ✅ Public collaboration directory used for searching teammates
+- ✅ Any authenticated user can read directory entries
+- ✅ Only the owner of an entry can create/update/delete their profile snapshot

 ## Verification Checklist